IWBAACTWITOS Chapter 7

 "What does she look like?"

-"She has platinum hair and purple eyes just like me."
+"Platinum hair and purple eyes, just like me."

-"If she looks like Tilly, she must be cute, right?"
+"If she looks like you, she must be cute, right?"

-"I wanted to have a younger sister too.
-It seems like Mother and Father want a pretty girl like Tilly."
+"I wanted a younger sibling too.
+Mother and Father seem to want a pretty girl like Tilly."

 "I wished I had a younger sister, but now I have Tilly."